rust-osdev/uefi-rs/README.md

   - `uefi-logger`: wrapper for the standard [logging](https://github.com/rust-lang-nursery/log) crate.
 Prints log output to console.
   - `uefi-alloc`: implements a global allocator using UEFI functions.
 This allows you to allocate objects on the heap.

-- `uefi-utils`: building on top of `uefi-services`, this crate provides a higher-level access to UEFI functions.
+- `uefi-exts`: extends existing UEFI objects by providing utility functions for common API usage.
-  Provides utility functions for common API usage.
+  Requires the `alloc` crate (either use `uefi-alloc` or your own custom allocator).

 - `uefi-test-runner` a UEFI application that runs unit / integration tests.